Keeper-Security/secrets-manager/sdk/javascript/packages/core/internal/federated-oauth-flow.md

 ## Failure modes

-- **Token expired mid-flight** (read at 59:59): KA returns 401 with a distinct `error: "token_expired"`; SDK re-reads the source and retries once — a Phase 1 SDK detail to remember.
+- **Token expired mid-flight** (read at 59:59): KA returns 401 with a distinct `error: "token_expired"` (`ResponseCode.token_expired`); the SDK invalidates its token cache and retries once.
+Implemented on both sides.
 - **Issuer JWKS unreachable from KA**: validation fails closed; KA serves nothing on a stale key.
-  Cache TTL + `kid`-miss refetch is the standard mitigation.
+  Mitigations implemented: 5-minute JWKS cache with a rate-limited `kid`-miss refetch (which also covers an issuer restarting with a fresh key), and eviction of a *discovered* `jwks_uri` on fetch failure so a reconfigured issuer is re-discovered instead of failing forever.

 ## At rest, who holds what